xiangyu-liu/xiangyu-liu.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Joined Google Research, Mountain View as a research inter, working on LLMs and multi-agents.
+Joined Google Research, Mountain View as a research intern, working on LLMs and multi-agents.